 In addition to mounting shows for her tap company, actor-singer-dancer Davisson has starred in theatrical productions including Stepping Out, Anything Goes, Hotel Paradiso and Last Night of the Last Tsar; TV’s Dante’s Cove, the feature films Dog Tags and G.I.
 Jesus and various commercials.

 The Diane Davisson Dancers have toured coast-to-coast and in Brazil.
-Locally in recent years they performed at the Miles Playhouse and Pepperdine University’s Smothers Theatre in Malibu.
-Members range in age from thirties to seventies and include a college statistician, accountant, nurse, voiceover artist, teacher and real estate agent.
+Locally in recent years they performed at the Morgan-Wixon Theatre, Miles Playhouse and Pepperdine University’s Smothers Theatre in Malibu.
+Members range in age from forties to seventies and include a college statistician, accountant, nurse, voiceover artist and real estate agent.

 Admission is $15 per person and tickets may be purchased through www.brownpapertickets.com.
 Beyond Baroque is located at 681 N. Venice Blvd., Venice, CA.

 There is plenty of free parking for the event accessed via Pisani Place (one block northeast of and adjacent to the theatre) off of Venice Blvd, and also a lot of unrestricted street parking.